Yeum Go-eun

 Yeum Go-eun (Korean: 염고은; born 18 October 1994) is a female South Korean long-distance runner.
 She competed in the marathon event at the 2015 World Championships in Athletics in Beijing, China.

+At the 2010 South Korean Athletics Championships, Yeum set a Korean record of 15:38.60 in the 5000 m.
+After some years of dormancy, she was described as a 'marathon star' with several top domestic finishes by 2015.